and-iev/Humanized-Arduino-Colorbot/README.md

    - Make sure to import "USB Host Shield Library 2.0" in your Arduino IDE

    **Configure**
    - Configure config.json depending on your in game sensitivity and other parameters like color target (Default is purple).
+Editing the values of parameters like stickiness, p_gain, d_gain, and max_speed can help improve speed at the exepsnse of humanization.
    **Run the colorbot**
      - run the colorbot by running
        ```bash